Summary of Significant Accounting Policies

-The carrying amounts of cash, accounts payable and accrued expenses approximate fair value due to the short-term nature of these instruments.
+The carrying amounts of cash and accounts payable approximate fair value due to the short-term nature of these instruments.

 Net Loss per Share

-The Company computes basic net loss per share by dividing net loss available to common stockholders by the weighted average number of common shares outstanding for the period and excludes the effects of any potentially dilutive securities.
-Diluted earnings per share, if presented, would include the dilution that would occur upon the exercise or conversion of all potentially dilutive securities into common stock using the “treasury stock” and/or “if converted” methods as applicable.
+The Company computes basic net loss per share by dividing net loss per share available to common stockholders by the weighted average number of common shares outstanding for the period and excludes the effects of any potentially dilutive securities.
+Diluted earnings per share, if presented, would include the dilution that would occur upon the exercise or conversion of all potentially dilutive securities into common stock using the "treasury stock" and/or "if converted" methods as applicable.
 The Company did not have any potentially diluted securities outstanding in any period presented in the accompanying financial statements.
 The Company was incorporated on March 29, 2017 and loss per common share was calculated for the year ended December 31, 2017 assuming the shares issued to the Parent at formation were outstanding for those periods presented.
-There were 2,922,434 and 2,840,310 shares of options that were excluded from the calculation of the loss per share for the years ended December 31, 2018 and 2017, respectively.
+There were 2,588,729 and 2,308,215 shares of options that were excluded from the calculation of the loss per share for the years ended December 31, 2018 and 2017, respectively.
 Inclusion of potential common shares would be anti-dilutive for all periods presented and have been excluded from the calculations.

 Recent Accounting Pronouncements

 In February 2016, the FASB issued ASU 2016‑02 Lease Accounting Topic 842.
 This ASU requires the Company to record all leases longer than one year on its balance sheet.
-Under the new guidance, when the Company records leases on its balance sheet, it will record a liability with a value equal to the present value of payments it will make over the life of the lease and an asset representing the underlying leased asset.
+Under the new guidance, when the Company records leases on its balance sheet it will record a liability with a value equal to the present value of payments it will make over the life of the lease and an asset representing the underlying leased asset.
 The new accounting guidance requires the Company to determine if its leases are operating or financing leases, similar to current accounting guidance.
 The Company will record expense for operating type leases on a straight-line basis as an operating expense and it will record expense for finance type leases as interest expense.
 The new lease standard is effective for annual and interim periods beginning after December 15, 2018, with early adoption permitted.
-The Company adopted the new standard on a modified retrospective basis, which requires it to reflect its leases on its balance sheet for the earliest comparative period presented.
+The Company must adopt the new standard on a modified retrospective basis, which requires it to reflect its leases on its balance sheet for the earliest comparative period presented.
 There was no impact to the Company as a result of the adoption.
 The Company has entered into a lease agreement for office space which is expected to commence on March 1, 2019.
 We anticipate the recording of a Right to Use Asset and related liability for approximately $1,308.

 The entire disclosure for all significant accounting policies of the reporting entity.